illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 * Responsible for creating any shell scripts required for automated deployment
 * Responsible for training and teaching internal group members for deployment of infrastructure
 * Responsible for noting and explaining all secrets management, firewall rules, and API security implemented
+* Responsible for doing a site vulnerability analysis on **another** teams site/infrastructure

 ### Team Setup Items